Crawfordsville Cracker Barrel not at fault for norovirus incident

 Norovirus is the leading cause of illness and outbreaks from food in the United States, according to MCHD.
 The exact food or drink item in this case has not been identified.
 It’s not uncommon for multiple items to be contaminated.

 Before learning any of the cases were confirmed to be norovirus, the restaurant proactively brought in a professional, specialized crew after they decided to close the restaurant for a night.
 A “fogging” of the business was conducted.
 They threw away all menus, along with peg and checkers games.
-The items were replaced to eliminated any and all possible viruses.
+The items were replaced to eliminate any and all possible viruses.
 They are open for business.

 Officials say Cracker Barrel’s response to the incident goes beyond state requirements.
 They have cooperated fully and complied with all requests from MCHD.